SelfCareMap

 How to Use Ice Packs for Targeted Muscle Recovery After a Long Day

 After a long day on your feet, hunched over a desk, or pushing through a tough workout, your muscles often scream for relief.
+You might feel a dull ache in your lumbar spine, a tightness in your calves, or a persistent tension in your shoulders that refuses to fade.
 While stretching and hydration help, one of the most effective, accessible, and science-backed tools for targeted muscle recovery is right in your freezer: the ice pack.

-Cold therapy—also known as cryotherapy—has been used for decades to reduce inflammation, numb soreness, and accelerate recovery.
+Cold therapy, also known as cryotherapy, has been used for decades to reduce inflammation, numb soreness, and accelerate recovery.
+By lowering the temperature of the targeted tissue, you can decrease metabolic activity and slow down the inflammatory response that leads to swelling.
 And the best part?
 You don’t need a spa or a clinic to reap the benefits.
-With a few simple steps, you can turn your living room into a recovery sanctuary.
+With a few simple steps, you can turn your living room into a recovery sanctuary, allowing your body to reset and repair itself after the stresses of the day.

 Here’s how to use ice packs effectively for targeted muscle recovery at home: